 Peer Mediation.
 Selected young people, grades 3-12, (usually 25-30 students per school) learn basic SEL skills and master a step-by-step mediation process.
 They then serve their schools by mediating disputes among their peers, working in teams of two, with adult support.

 Peace Helpers.
 Students from grades K-2 work with their teachers to establish classroom Peace Corners and help their classmates address problems and conflicts.
-For more information on Peace Helpers see the video above or check out the pdf version of the Peace Helper guide.
-See this Edutopia video about our Peace Helpers Program at PS 24 in Brooklyn.
+For more information on Peace Helpers see the video above or check out this Edutopia video about our Peace Helpers Program at PS 24 in Brooklyn.

 Diversity Panels.
 Panels made up of students representing various forms of diversity make classroom presentations to trigger discussion of how the school can ensure respect for all.
 Find out more about diversity panels.